Israel deports child sex abuse suspect to Australia: ministry - RFI

 According to Australian media, she faces 74 counts of child sex abuse against girls.

-After allegations against her surfaced in Australia in 2008, Leifer and her family left for Israel and moved to the Emmanuel settlement in the occupied West Bank.
+After allegations against her surfaced in Australia in 2008, Leifer and her family fled to Israel and moved to the Emmanuel settlement in the occupied West Bank.

 In December, the Israeli Supreme Court rejected her lawyers' final appeal against extradition in a strongly-worded judgement.